-Hauntings, Strange Smells, Roller Skating and ABBA...
+Hauntings, Strange Smells, Roller Skating and ABBA

 22 Jun 2015

-On the subject of things that go bump in the night, we thought we’d bring up the eerie, shadowy figure, thought to be the ghost of a stable boy.
-He is said to haunt the circle of the Concert Hall and flits down towards the stage, chilling those he brushes past on his travels.
-Legend also speaks of a leg-less man who haunts the Corn Exchange (and it’s not just someone seeking out last orders).
+Some believe that we are situated on the site of a Saxon cemetery, which could explain some of the alleged paranormal activity and strange sightings within these walls.
+On the subject of things that go bump in the night, there's talk of an eerie, shadowy figure, that's been sighted by some late into the night.
+Thought to be the ghost of a stable boy, he is said to haunt the circle of the Concert Hall and flits down towards the stage, chilling those he brushes past on his travels.
+Legend also speaks of a legless man who haunts the Corn Exchange.
 Ghostly sounds and footsteps have often been heard in the bowels of our maze-like building.
-Our most regal ghost is thought to be the Prince Regent himself and others have purported that he could be joined in his secret tunnel by his concubines…
+Our most regal ghost is thought to be the Prince Regent himself and others have purported that he could be joined in his secret tunnel by his mistresses.

 Our Concert Hall roof was originally covered in glass which made it pretty darn hot and therefore stinky in the summer.
-To get round this there was a massive oil burner in the centre of Brighton Dome, intended to mask the smell, however this didn’t work quite as well as some modern innovations and air freshener… It’s been suggested it wasn’t too fragrant in there back then.
+To get round this there was a massive oil burner in the centre of Brighton Dome, intended to mask the smell, however this didn’t work quite as well as some modern innovations and air freshener.
+It’s been suggested it wasn’t too fragrant in there back then.

 More recently we’ve seen and enjoyed some pretty spectacular shows and performances from artists and folk from all over the world.
 How can we not drop in the fact that ABBA won the 1974 Eurovision Song Contest here with Waterloo?
 Or that we’ve been lucky enough to have David Bowie, Beyoncé, Pink Floyd, Patti Smith and so many more spectacular performers here under our very (if we do say so ourselves) grand and gorgeous domed roof.